 How the Cervical Spine Is Linked to Vertigo

 The cervical spine has seven vertebrae.
-The top two bones are the atlas and axis, also referred to as the C1 and C2.
-The C1 and C2 are critical as they allow mobility for the head.
-The C1 acts as a washer of sorts for the skull to rest upon and connects it to the C2.
-About 50% of the neck’s flexibility and rotation happens here, while the other 50% occurs between the C1 and C2.
+The top two bones are the atlas and axis, also called C1 and C2.
+The C1 and C2 are critical to your head’s mobility.
+The C1 supports the skull and connects it to the C2.
+About 50% of the neck’s flexibility and rotation happens here, while the other 50% occurs between C1 and C2.

-The neck consists of muscles, nerves, tendons, ligaments, and bones.
+The neck consists of muscles, nerves, tendons, ligaments and bones.
 The C1 and C2 shelter the brainstem and spinal cord.
-The brainstem is accountable for the relaying of messages to the brain to regulate every attribute of the body while providing flexibility and strength.
-If the brainstem suffers from damage and malfunction, it can lead to vertigo.
+The brainstem relays messages to the brain to regulate every attribute of the body while providing flexibility and strength.
+If the brainstem suffers damage and malfunctions, vertigo can occur.

 The cervical spine has three critical jobs:

-- Holds and protects the spinal cord: A bundle of nerves from the brain goes through the cervical spine and are known as the spinal cord.
-It also contains the brainstem.
+- Holds and protects the spinal cord: Your spinal cord is a bundle of nerves from the brain that goes through the cervical spine and contains the brainstem.

-- Enables blood flow to the brain: Vertebral openings that are uniquely found in the cervical spine offer a pathway for the vertebral arteries to pass through and provide blood flow to the brain.
+- Enables blood flow to the brain: Vertebral arteries pass through openings in the cervical spine and provide blood flow to the brain.

-- Supports the head and allows for movement: The cervical spine is responsible for supporting the weight of the head that can be as heavy as 13 pounds.
-It also enables the head to move in different directions.
+- Supports the head and allows for movement: The cervical spine supports your head, which can be as heavy as 13 pounds, and helps it move in different directions.

 The Righting Reflex and Its Connection to Vertigo